Our Disciplic Succession:

 tara haya vraja-bhume vasa

-"Those who always think about Sri Nabadwip Dham, reside in Sri Vrindavan."
+‘Those who always think about Sri Gauda Mandal reside in Vraja.’

-People mostly go to Mayapur only, but Nabadwip means nine (nata) islands (dwip): one in the centre (Antardwip, or Mayapur), and eight around it.
-A particular kind of devotion resides on each of the islands.
-For example, our temple is in Nrisingha Palli, and it is Godrumdwip, the place of kirtan (where the Lord's glories are chanted).
-Simantadwip is the island of sravan, where Hari-katha is listened to.
-Antardwip, the central island, is Mayapur, and it is the place of atma-nivedanam (self-submission).
+People mostly go to Mayapur only, but actually Nabadwip consists of nine islands (nata dvipa), with Antardwip (Mayapur) in the centre and the eight other islands situated around it.
+Each of the nine kinds of devotion resides on a corresponding island.
+For example, our temple is situated in Nrisingha Palli – it is Godrumdwip, the place of kirtan (where the Lord’s glories are chanted).
+Simantadwip is the island of sravan, the place of listening to Hari-katha.
+Antardwip, the central island, is Mayapur – it is the place of atma-nivedanam (self-submission).
 Koladwip, where our old temple is, is the place of pada-sevanam (service to the lotus feet of the Lord).
-Near Simantadwip is Rudradwip, near Godrumdwip is Madhyadwip, and there are three more islands that are situated in Bardhaman (Ritudwip, Jahnudwip, and Modadrumdwip).
-We all walk to these places.
-Prasadam is prepared every day, and every day we sit down at about 1 p.m. to take prasadam, and then continue our way, returning to the temple in the evening.
-On the way back, we return by buses.
-About one thousand people come, so we rent 10-15 buses.
+There is Rudradwip near Simantadwip, Madhyadwip near Godrumdwip and three more islands that are formally part of Bardhaman district (Ritudwip, Jahnudwip and Modadrumdwip).
+We walk to all these places.
+Prasadam is prepared every day.
+We sit down at about 1 p.m. every day, take prasadam and then continue our way, returning to the temple in the evening.
+We return to our temple by buses – usually, about one thousand people come, so we rent ten–fifteen buses.

 We have a book called Sri Nabadwip Dham Mahatmya-mukta-mala.
-We go to different places during the five days, and everything is written in this book.
-When we come to all the places, we speak and chant the glories of these places, and based on those talks, this book was written.
+It describes all the different places we go to during the five days of the parikrama.
+When we come to each place, we sit down and speak and chant the glories of the place.
+This book was compiled based on those talks.
 It is written beautifully.
 At the beginning, there is some poetry, you may not understand it, but the main book is written very nicely in plain Bengali.

-The 'dol' day is Mahaprabhu's appearance day; the day after is a great festival celebrating Mahaprabhu's appearance in the house of Sri Jagannath Misra and Sri Sachi Devi.
-We celebrate it with great joy, and thousands of people take prasad on this day.
-For those who stay at the temple, maybe one-two thousand people, prasad is arranged three times a day.
-When we do parikrama, we stop in some field or some place and prasadam is brought there in trucks.
-In the morning, we take muri and ghugni (whole pea) with potato, take some rest, and continue walking.
-Sometimes, we sit down in some places—we do not walk continuously the whole day.
-It is necessary to talk about the places of all the different places, so we sit down for a while—we live in Kali-yuga, we are conditioned souls, and many of us do not know what Nabadwip is; people come in a bus, do sightseeing and go, but this is eye exercise.
+The so-called ‘dol’ day is Mahaprabhu’s appearance day, and the following day, there is a great festival celebrating Mahaprabhu’s appearance in the house of Sri Jagannath Misra and Sri Sachi Devi.
+We celebrate it with great joy, and thousands of people come to the temple and take prasad on this day.
+For those who stay at the temple (usually, one–two thousand people), prasad is arranged three times a day.
+When we do parikrama, we stop in some field or some place, and prasad is brought there in trucks.
+For example, in the morning, we usually take muri with ghugni (whole pea) and potato.
+After prasad, we take some rest and then continue walking.
+We do not walk continuously the whole day – we stop and sit down for a while in some places because it is necessary to talk about the pastimes of all the places.
+We live in Kali-yuga, and because we are conditioned souls, many of us do not know what Nabadwip is.
+Many people come to Nabadwip in a bus, do some sightseeing and leave, but this is eye-exercise…

 Practice makes perfect.
-Do we learn to sing in our mothers' wombs?
+Do we learn to sing in our mothers’ wombs?
 We do not.
-You can see foreign devotees here, they come from Colombia, Venezuela, Mexico—they come from so far and learn to chant kirtans.
-Have you not seen them chanting in Bengali?
-They have books where all kirtans are written in English, and they chant from the books and learn the kirtans by heart in this way.
+You can see the foreign devotees here.
+They are from Colombia, Venezuela and Mexico – they come from so far and learn to chant kirtans.
+Have you seen them chanting in Bengali?
+They have books where all kirtans are written in English – they chant reading their books and in this way learn all kirtans by heart.
 Practice makes perfect.
 It is necessary to always practise.

 Except for fortunate souls, nobody can understand these things.
-Only fortunate souls can hear about the Lord and can chant the Lord's glory.
+Only fortunate souls can listen about the Lord and can chant the Lord’s glories.

 — : • : —